aspose-slides/Aspose.Slides-Documentation/en/php-java/developer-guide/manage-presentation/manage-slide-show/_index.md

 ## **Select Show Type**

-`SlideShowSettings.setSlideShowType` defines the type of slide show, which can be an instance of the following classes: [PresentedBySpeaker](https://reference.aspose.com/slides/php-java/aspose.slides/presentedbyspeaker/), [BrowsedByIndividual](https://reference.aspose.com/slides/php-java/aspose.slides/browsedbyindividual/), or [BrowsedAtKiosk](https://reference.aspose.com/slides/php-java/aspose.slides/browsedatkiosk/).
+`SlideShowSettings->setSlideShowType` defines the type of slide show, which can be an instance of the following classes: [PresentedBySpeaker](https://reference.aspose.com/slides/php-java/aspose.slides/presentedbyspeaker/), [BrowsedByIndividual](https://reference.aspose.com/slides/php-java/aspose.slides/browsedbyindividual/), or [BrowsedAtKiosk](https://reference.aspose.com/slides/php-java/aspose.slides/browsedatkiosk/).
 Using this method allows you to adapt the presentation for different usage scenarios, such as automated kiosks or manual presentations.

 The code example below creates a new presentation and sets the show type to "Browsed by an individual" without displaying the scrollbar.